March 2014 –

 And so began Tuesdays with Terry, so aptly named by Mom, and completion of “the sandwich”.
 My wife and I became official members of the sandwich generation, supporting her parents and our son and his wife as they began their careers.

 Tuesdays with Terry got a little smaller when Dad passed away in April of 2012; it was just Mom and me.
 During this first year without Dad I watched her become more frail and felt her hang on my arm a little more each week.
 After a beautiful Christmas morning together came the medical emergency that would change her life, leaving her with needs my wife and I could no longer fill.
 After putting off the decision to move to an independent living center for several months, that choice was removed from the list of options, and assisted living was the only affordable game in town.
-She moved in three weeks ago to a place about a mile from our house.
+In January 2013 she moved to a place about a mile from our house.
 Then our daughter and grandchildren came to visit during the course of their move to the west coast.
-That visit is done, and I face Tuesdays with Terry alone with my computer.
+That visit is done, and I face Tuesdays alone with my computer.